Wednesday, March 26, 2025

 Conservation of Information: History of an Idea | Evolution News

 Bill's particular information interest seems to lie with the so called "No Free Lunch Theorems".
-These theorems were about the mathematical limits on computer algorithms purposed to search for configurations with properties of particular interest.
-Bill's focus on the "No Free Lunch Theorems" is bound up with the NAID community's challenge to standard evolution, a process which they see as a threat to their self-inflicted XOR creation dichotomy; Viz: either "God Intelligence did it" XOR "Blind unguided natural forces did it" .
+These theorems were about the mathematical limits on computer algorithms purposed to search for (and/or generate) configurations with properties of particular interest.
+Bill's focus on the "No Free Lunch Theorems" is bound up with the NAID community's challenge to standard evolution, a process which they see as a threat to their self-inflicted XOR creation dichotomy; viz: either "God Intelligence did it" XOR "Blind unguided natural forces did it" .

 But Bill gets full marks for spotting the relevance of these theorems to evolutionary theory: Evolution does have at least some features isomorphic with computer searches; in particular these theorems do throw some light on evolution's "search", reject and select mechanism which locks in organic configurations.
 So, the least I can say is that Bill's interest in the "No free lunch theorems" is based on what looks to be a potentially fruitful avenue of study.
 However, although it is true that the "No free lunch theorems" reveal interesting mathematical limits on computer searches, as we will see Bill has gone too far in trying co-opt these theorems for his concept of information conservation; in fact, to the contrary I would say that these theorems prove that Bill is wrong about the conservation of information.